Jairo411/Jairo411/README.md

 a tremendous amount of knowledge on how software applications are made at pretty low levels, as well as specific technical things, like 3D graphics APIs, coding for a specific platform, in my case trying to actually have my game engine run on the windows platform, etc.

-I'm, fascinated in software development as a whole, and would consider the area I'm interested in the most is just the logic of getting things created and working.
+I'm fascinated in software development as a whole, and would consider the area I'm interested in the most is just getting things created and working.

 As of right now, I've decided to switch my focus on working on my game engine, to learning how to be a fullstack developer through the Odin Projects free online course curiculum, with my main focus learning javascript, css and html.

-I am currently looking to work as a backend developer in javascript, with aspirations to become a fullstack developer in the near future, if you're interested in what I can offer please contact me!
+I am currently looking to work as a backend developer in javascript, with aspirations to become a fullstack developer in the near future.
+If I sound like the right fit for you team, my contact information is below.

 ## Contact Information And Socials
 - [Gmail](mailto:jairoalbertomorelli@gmail.com)